 I love that you can use pumpkin in a variety of recipes, from sweet to savory.
 For the first pumpkin recipe of the season, I decided to share my all-time favorite pumpkin muffins with brown sugar pecan streusel.
 They combine everything I love about muffins – slightly sweet, crunchy and filling.
 The pumpkin and spices add a unique seasonal flavor.
 I also like the muffins because they are the perfect breakfast treat to grab while you are on your way out the door.

 The crunchy brown sugar pecan streusel topping is my favorite thing about these muffins.

-5 tbsp. cold unsalted butter, cut into small chunks
+- 5 tablespoon cold unsalted butter cut into small chunks

 For the muffins:

 Divide batter among the muffin cups and top each muffin with remaining streusel.
-Bake 18-20 minutes, or until a toothpick inserted in the center of muffin comes out clean.
+Bake 18 to 20 minutes, or until a toothpick inserted in the center of muffin comes out clean.
 Allow to cool in the pan for 10 minutes, then transfer to a wire rack to cool completely.

 Nutrition InformationCalories: 342, Fat: 17g, Saturated Fat: 3g, Cholesterol: 32mg, Sodium: 163mg, Potassium: 101mg, Carbohydrates: 44g, Fiber: 2g, Sugar: 28g, Protein: 3g, Vitamin A: 2700%, Vitamin C: 0.7%, Calcium: 28%, Iron: 1.5%

 *Nutritional information is an estimate.
 Please consult a doctor or nutritionist for the most accurate nutritional info.